A South Island road trip guide (a 14 day itinerary)

 Christchurch is the biggest city in the South Island, and makes a logical place to start your trip (although you could equally do this in reverse, starting in Queenstown!).

-If you’re planning on renting a campervan, most companies only offer pick up/drop off in Christchurch — only a handful have depots in Queenstown.
+If you’re planning on renting a campervan, many companies only offer pick up/drop off in Christchurch — only a handful have depots in Queenstown.
 (You won’t have this issue in a rental car).

 Christchurch is a lovely little city with plenty to explore, but don’t expect a lot of nightlife here.